adriangs1996/wintry/README.md

 api = Winter.factory(settings, server_type=ServerTypes.API)
 ```

-Yeah, I know, is a lot more than the FastAPI examples, but of, course
-there is a lot's going on there.
-Just consider, to extend the FastAPI
-example to do the same thing this is doing, you would need a lot more.
 Note that the method **get_by_name** is NOT IMPLEMENTED, but it somewhow still works :).
 The thing is Repositories are query compilers,
 and you dont need to implement them, only learn a very simple
 query syntax.
 That's not the only thing, the **@provider** decorator